zacherikson/training-tracker/README.md

 - WebSocket data:
   - Users comment on each other's activities.

+### Login Deliverable
+1. 20% - Supports new user registration
+  - Use the create button with
+20% - Supports existing user authentication
+20% - Stores application data in MongoDB
+20% - Stores and retrieves credentials in MongoDB
+20% - Restricts application functionality based upon authentication

 ### Service Deliverable
 In this deliverable, I implemented a backend service with endpoints for uploading a workout, listing all workouts, setting goals, and retrieving goals.
 I had to switch over from using localStorage in this deliverable.